zoover/react-fluxible-utils/README.md

 npm install react-fluxible-utils --save
 ```

-Then your all set up to use the following utils and components:
+Then you're all set up to use the following utils and components:

 ## `reactSafeRender`